 Principals of Thermal Mass Flow Meter Operation

 Thermal mass flow meters (TMFMs) measure gas flow based upon the principle of convective heat transfer.
-Either insertion style probes or in-line flow bodies support two sensors that are in contact with the gas.
-The sensors are resistance temperature detectors (RTDs), and the SAGE METERING (SAGE) sensors consist of highly stable reference-grade precision matched platinum windings clad in a protective 316 SS sheath for industrial environments.
+Either insertion style probes or in-line flow bodies support two sensors in contact with the gas.
+The sensors are resistance temperature detectors (RTDs).
+The Sage Metering sensors consist of highly stable reference-grade precision-matched platinum windings in a protective 316 SS sheath for industrial environments.

-One of the sensors is heated by the circuitry and serves as the flow sensor, while a second RTD acts as a reference sensor, and measures the gas temperature.
-The SAGE proprietary sensor drive circuitry maintains a constant overheat between the flow sensor and the reference sensor.
+One sensor is heated by the circuitry and serves as the flow sensor, while a second RTD acts as a reference sensor and measures the gas temperature.
+The Sage proprietary sensor drive circuitry maintains a constant overheating between the flow and reference sensors.
 As gas flows by the heated sensor (flow sensor), molecules of the flowing gas transport heat away from this sensor, the sensor cools, and energy is lost.
-The circuit equilibrium is disturbed, and the temperature difference (ΔT) between the heated sensor and the reference sensor has changed.
-Within one second the circuit will replace the lost energy by heating the flow sensor, so the overheat temperature restores.
+The circuit equilibrium is disturbed, and the temperature difference (ΔT) between the heated and reference sensors has changed.
+The circuit will replace the lost energy by heating the flow sensor, restoring the “overheat” temperature within one second.

 The electrical power required to maintain this overheat represents the mass flow signal.
 There is no need for external temperature or pressure devices.

-One of the advantages of TMFMs is that they have no moving parts which reduce maintenance and permit their use in difficult application areas including saturated gas.
+One of the advantages of TMFMs is that they have no moving parts, which reduces maintenance and permits their use in difficult application areas, including saturated gas.
 They also do not require temperature or pressure corrections and provide good overall accuracy and repeatability over a wide range of flow rates.
-This style of meter calculates mass flow rather than volume and is one of the few categories of meters that can measure flow in large pipes.
+This meter style calculates mass flow rather than volume and is one of the few categories of meters that can measure flow in large pipes.

-It’s clear that thermal mass flow meters excel in many conditions commonly associated with measuring greenhouse gases.
-The Sage Metering difference which is the topic of part IV of this series reveals why Sage’s meter may very well be the best choice for measuring GHG in many environmental applications.
+Thermal mass flow meters excel in many conditions commonly associated with measuring greenhouse gases.
+The Sage Metering difference, which is the topic of part IV of this series, reveals why Sage’s meter may be the best choice for measuring GHG in many environmental applications.

-To read the Sage Metering white paper in its entirety, visit “Greenhouse Gas Emissions Monitoring Using Thermal Mass Flow Meters.”
+To read the Sage Metering white paper, visit “Greenhouse Gas Emissions Monitoring Using Thermal Mass Flow Meters.”